NHL on NBC: Stanley Cup Finals coverage

 In 2014, NBCSN broadcast games three and four, while NBC televised the remaining games.
 NBC Sports originally planned to repeat its coverage pattern from the last few seasons: NBCSN would televise game two and three, while NBC would broadcast game one, and then games four and five.
 After the League scheduled game two on the day of the Belmont Stakes, coverage of games two and four were switched so NBC's telecast of the horse race would serve as lead-in programming to game two.
 Due to the death of a family member, NBC's lead play-by-play announcer Mike Emrick missed game one.
 Kenny Albert, who was also the New York Rangers radio announcer for WEPN and announced several national games (including the Western Conference finals) for NBC/NBCSN, filled in for Emrick in the first game.
+However, NBC's idea of airing Game 2, instead of Game 4, backfired after LA lead 3-0 before New York won Game 4 and then Alec Martinez scored the Stanley Cup winning 2OT goal in Game 5.
+That mistake was, later, repeated in the 2026 Winter Olympics with USA Network airing the women's hockey gold medal game between the United States and Canada, by airing the United States-Sweden semifinal game instead.
+NBC aired figure skating in its place; CBC, however, aired the hockey game as it was, according to IOC president Kirsty Coventry, not a "high demand" game.

 It was originally announced that games two and three of the 2015 Finals were to be broadcast by NBCSN, with the remainder on NBC.
 Game two was moved to NBC to serve as a lead-out for its coverage of the 2015 Belmont Stakes in favor of game four on NBCSN.
 As Eddie Olczyk was also a contributor to NBC's Belmont coverage, he was absent during game two.

-On May 27, 2016, NBC Sports announced that if the Finals was tied at 1–1 entering game three, then it would have aired on NBC and game four televised on NBCSN.
+On May 27, 2016, NBC Sports announced that if the Final was tied at 1–1 entering game three, then it would have aired on NBC and game four televised on NBCSN.
 However, if one team led 2–0 (as this eventually happened), game three moved to NBCSN and then game four on NBC.

 By the end of NBC's run with the NHL in 2021, no matter the circumstance of the series, while NBCSN aired two of the first three games, NBC aired everything else, which included all the if-needed ones so that every potentially clinching game of the championship series would be on broadcast over-the-air television.

 NBC Sports Radio

-On Tuesday, May 3, 2016, NBC Sports Radio was granted rights to broadcast and syndicate the 2016 Stanley Cup Finals.
+On Tuesday, May 3, 2016, NBC Sports Radio was granted rights to broadcast and syndicate the 2016 Stanley Cup Final.
 Kenny Albert would provide the play-by-play while Joe Micheletti would serve as color commentator.
 This was the first neutral national broadcast since the 2008 NHL Radio broadcast.